Mark Owen: Personal life

 Owen is married to actress Emma Ferguson.
 They have a son and two daughters.
 He is a patron of the charity Beyond Autism.

 In March 2010, in the midst of recording for Progress, Owen publicly admitted to having multiple affairs, one of which lasted from late 2004 until September 2009, and an alcohol problem.
 Six months later, he checked into a private clinic for rehabilitation related to his drinking.

 In June 2012, it was revealed that along with Take That band-mates Howard Donald and Gary Barlow, Owen had invested £26 million in music industry investment schemes.
 The news attracted controversy when it was understood that the schemes could serve as tax shelters for high-net-worth people.
 Lawyers responded to the claims, stating the band members "paid significant tax, and that they believed the schemes were not for tax avoidance purposes but were legitimate commercial enterprises."
 In an interview with BBC Radio in 2020, Paul Stenning, who worked for the band in 1995 under their financial advisor Simon Orange, explained the way the band's finances were structured, saying they were "meticulously disseminated".

 In 2014, Owen was announced as an Ambassador for Amber Run on Channel 4's Launched.
 Owen also participated in both Soccer Aid 2012 and 2014.

+He is a supporter of Liverpool F.C..
+In 2024 Owen released a coffee blend named 'Shine' in collaboration with Change Please, a social enterprise aiming to tackle homelessness.